 To learn more about what a faculty mentoring network is, click here.
 See below for upcoming and active faculty mentoring networks associated with the ESA community.

-The Ecological Society of America (ESA) and Quantitative Undergraduate Biology Education Synthesis (QUBES; qubeshub.org) are pleased to offer a second networking and professional development opportunity from January to May 2018 for faculty interested in bringing research data into undergraduate classrooms.
-Faculty will implement selected Teaching Issues and Experiments in Ecology (TIEE)modules in their introductory biology or ecology courses, with a focus on providing students with the quantitative skillset needed to ‘scale up’ to large ecological datasets.
+The Ecological Society of America (ESA) and Quantitative Undergraduate Biology Education Synthesis (QUBES; qubeshub.org) are pleased to offer networking and professional development opportunities for faculty interested in bringing research data into undergraduate classrooms.
+Faculty will implement selected Teaching Issues and Experiments in Ecology (TIEE) modules in their introductory biology or ecology courses, with a focus on providing students with the quantitative skillset needed to ‘scale up’ to large ecological datasets.
 For more information about the selected modules, visit this page.

 This opportunity is made possible by a grant from the National Science Foundation.
 QUBES (qubeshub.org) is an NSF-funded virtual center that supports collaboration to promote quantitative biology education at the undergraduate level.